 UH supports students from the trans community and wants to reiterate that individuals may choose to use a GNT but are still welcome, and encouraged, to use the toilets of their identified gender – not necessarily the gender they were assigned at birth.

-For further information, please contact the Equality Office at email@example.com.
+For further information, please contact the Equality Diversity and Inclusion Office via firstname.lastname@example.org.